JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 ### setupDependencies
 {#tasks-setupdependencies}

-Setups required dependencies for building and running project.
+Setup required dependencies for building and running the project.
 This task is automatically added to the ["After Sync" Gradle trigger](https://www.jetbrains.com/help/idea/work-with-gradle-tasks.html#config_triggers_gradle) to make the IntelliJ SDK dependency available for IntelliJ IDEA right after the Gradle synchronization.

 > After removing the Gradle IntelliJ Plugin from your project, the `Task 'setupDependencies' not found in root project` exception may occur.